Cohen-Macaulay Du Bois singularities with a torus action of complexity one

 \section{Abstract}

-Using Altmann-Hausen-S{\"u}\ss\ description of $\mathbb{T}$-varieties via divisorial fans and K\'ovacs-Schwede-Smith characterization of Du Bois singularities we prove that any rational $\mathbb{T}$-variety of complexity one which is Cohen-Macaulay and Du Bois has rational singularities.
-In higher complexity, we prove an analogous result in the case where the Chow quotient of the $\mathbb{T}$-variety has Picard rank one and trivial geometric genus.
+Using Altmann-Hausen-S{\"u}\ss\ description of $\mathbb{T}$-varieties via divisorial fans and K\'ovacs-Schwede-Smith characterization of Du Bois singularities, we study Cohen-Macaulay Du Bois $\mathbb{T}$-singularities of complexity one.
+We exhibit cohomological criteria for a $\mathbb{T}$-variety to be Cohen-Macaulay and Du Bois in terms of polyhedral divisors.
+We give an example of a Cohen-Macaulay Du Bois singularity of complexity one which does not have rational singularities.